MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-This topic provides information about the prerequisites and system requirements for deploying Omnichannel for Customer Service in your organization.
+This article provides information about the prerequisites and system requirements for deploying Omnichannel for Customer Service in your organization.

-You can deploy Omnichannel for Customer Service over a Customer Service application and experience it in the following ways:
+You can deploy Omnichannel for Customer Service over a Customer Service application and use it in the following ways:

 - Omnichannel for Customer Service app - Web experience on the Unified Interface application
 - Unified Service Desk client application